Rahil-17/database-internals/pkg/rle/readme.md

 - **Prefix Sum**: The `tsRunEnds` slice keeps a cumulative count of the total number of rows across all RLE-encoded timestamps.
 This helps in efficiently finding the corresponding `ts` for a given row ID using binary search.

-- **Binary Search**: The `getTSFromRowIDFaster` function uses binary search on the `tsRunEnds` to quickly locate the timestamp corresponding to a given row ID.
+- **Binary Search**: The `GetTSFromRowIDFaster` function uses binary search on the `tsRunEnds` to quickly locate the timestamp corresponding to a given row ID.
 This is an efficient approach for large datasets.

 ---